19hours/sg-statutes/Acts/Accountants Act.md

 (a) a public accountant against whom the complaint has been made may appear in person or be represented by counsel; and

-(b) the accounting corporationor accounting firm against which the complaint has been made may be represented by any of its corporate practitioners or partners or be represented by counsel.
+(b) the accounting corporation, accounting firm or accounting LLP against which the complaint has been made may be represented by any of its corporate practitioners or partners or be represented by counsel.

-(7) If the public accountant, accounting corporationor accounting firm concerned does not appear, the Disciplinary Committee may proceed with the formal inquiry after satisfying itself that the notice referred to in section 50 was duly served on him or it.
+(7) If the public accountant, accounting corporation, accounting firm or accounting LLP concerned does not appear, the Disciplinary Committee may proceed with the formal inquiry after satisfying itself that the notice referred to in section 50 was duly served on him or it.

 (8) A Disciplinary Committee may, for the purposes of its formal inquiry, administer an oath or affirmation to any person giving evidence before it, and any party to the proceedings may sue out subpoenas to testify or to produce documents.